Buying guide

 - Have a larger deposit

-Despite the higher cost, many Kiwis buy for long-term security and freedom.
+Despite higher costs, many Kiwis buy for long-term security and freedom.

 Rent vs. mortgage costs in New Zealand’s North Island